Jensen Brent, CSCS

 In August of 2012, his interest in working more closely with the individual athletes led Jensen to resign from his full time role at Children’s Hospital to open The Academy of Sports Performance.
 He still maintains close professional ties with CCHMC and regularly consults with their clinical and research staff regarding a variety of projects.

-Jensen has personally competed in and/or trained for a wide variety of physical activities including: wrestling, rugby, MMA, and powerlifting.
-In his free time, he enjoys eating meat, shooting guns, and spending time with his wife (Colleen), daughters (Maggie & Lucy), and perfect American Bulldog (Gunner).
+Jensen has personally competed in and/or trained for a wide variety of physical activities including: wrestling, rugby, MMA, strongman, Muay Thai, and powerlifting.
+In his free time, he enjoys spending time with his wife (Colleen) and daughters (Maggie & Lucy).

 Chuck Keating, CSCS